hendrtd/engr-1110/docs/modules/m02/module-open-announcement.md

 day to work on this course, and **don’t try to get everything done in the one or two days before things are due.**

 - Although the module is laid out sequentially, it might be best to work through everything iteratively instead.
-That is, interleave working on the zyBook Activities, the zyBook Lab, and the cultural intelligence components and responses, much like the [workflow](../m00/structure.md) suggested in Module 0.
+That is, interleave working on the zyBook Activities and the zyBook Lab, much like the [workflow](../m00/structure.md) suggested in Module 0.
 But however you decide to go through the material, be sure to work on the course each day, pace yourself, and prepare to have all graded work completed by the end of the module.

 - An [active](https://en.wikipedia.org/wiki/Active_learning),
   [self-regulated](https://en.wikipedia.org/wiki/Self-regulated_learning)